 - Ghosts and Unplanned Provoking – When you unintentionally annoy a ghost.

-- Is Your House Haunted? – A brief checklist of things that can seem like ghosts… but they’re not.
-(This will be replaced soon, when I publish an updated version of the related book.)
+- Is Your House Haunted? – A few things that could seem like ghosts… but aren’t.

-- Ley Lines Mindmap – Things I consider when I plot ley lines for paranormal research.
-(Only for advanced researchers.
-This may be too confusing to leave online; for now, I’m undecided.)
+- Ley Lines Mindmap – Things I considered when plotting ley lines for paranormal research.
+(This was only for advanced researchers.)